 I graduated in Economics from The University of Hull, followed by sixteen years as a business analyst and project manager in the London wholesale insurance markets - developing, implementing and supporting a range of business-critical transaction processing and financial systems.
-I completed an MSc in Environmental Technology (specialising in Energy Policy) at Imperial College in 2005, and have spent the last twelve years undertaking and leading systematic reviews and rapid evidence assessments within the UK Energy Research Centre's Technology and Policy Assessment team.
+I completed an MSc in Environmental Technology (specialising in Energy Policy) at Imperial College in 2005, and now lead systematic reviews and rapid evidence assessments within the UK Energy Research Centre's Technology and Policy Assessment team.

 During my time at Imperial, I also completed my PhD, which assessed the accuracy of electricity cost estimates and their role in policy making.

 Key UKERC TPA project outputs (see 'Publications' page for details):

 'What’s in a bill?
 How UK household electricity prices compare to other countries'

 'The Costs and Impacts of Intermittency - 2016 update: A systematic review of the evidence on the costs and impacts of intermittent electricity generation technologies'

 'Presenting the Future: An assessment of future costs estimation methodologies in the electricity generation sector'

 'Great Expectations: The cost of offshore wind in UK waters - understanding the past and projecting the future'